hyperledger/besu-docs/docs/Tutorials/Private-Network/Adding-removing-IBFT-validators.md

 The list of validators contains 5 addresses now.

-## Removing a validator
+## Remove a validator

-The process for removing a validator is similar to [adding a validator](#adding-a-validator) starting from step 2, except you specify `false` as the second parameter of [`ibft_proposeValidatorVote`](../../Reference/API-Methods.md#ibft_proposevalidatorvote).
+The process for removing a validator is similar to [adding a validator](#add-a-validator) starting from step 2, except you specify `false` as the second parameter of [`ibft_proposeValidatorVote`](../../Reference/API-Methods.md#ibft_proposevalidatorvote).